LOV 2.0 Programme 2024

 Who’s the artist?
 Rico Meier

-The music producer, DJ and keyboardist Rico Meier from Dresden’s Neustadt area has made a name for himself both with his experimental productions and as a techno DJ.
-His works are not abstract, but colourful and entertaining.
+The video artist Rico Meier has made a name for himself both with his experimental productions.
+He was also able to get DJ and music producer Nelson Beats, aka Nelson Könnigke, to compose some of the music for the show.
+Meier’s works are not abstract, but colourful and entertaining.
 He was involved in the first LOV festival in 2023 with his project “Im Wandel der vier Jahreszeiten” (“The Changing of the Four Seasons”).
 This year’s facade projection at the city’s main station is a joint project between Light our Vision, Eibenstock-based LEC GmbH, and Deutsche Bahn AG.

 3. Hauptbahnhof (main station) – car park